DouMingLiang/DEMF-DocDDI/PPI/GLDoc_PPI/README.md

-By using gldoc_ DDI implements PPI relation extraction.
+By using DEMF-DocDDI implements PPI relation extraction.